iobis/xylookup/README.md

 4. All changes are immediately propagated to your local server, moreover all documentation pages will be automagically refreshed in a browser after each change
 **TIP:** you can open `swagger-editor`, documentation and `swagger-ui` in parallel
 5. Once you finish with the changes you can run tests using: `npm test`
-6. Share you changes with the rest of the world by pushing to GitHub :smile:
+6. Share you changes with the rest of the world by pushing to GitHub

+## Data references and acknowledgements

+Claus S., N. De Hauwere, B. Vanhoorne, F. Souza Dias, P. Oset García, F. Hernandez, and J. Mees (Flanders Marine Institute) (2017).
+MarineRegions.org.

+The GEBCO_2014 Grid, version 20150318, http://www.gebco.net.

+EMODnet Bathymetry Consortium (2016): EMODnet Digital Bathymetry (DTM). http://doi.org/10.12770/c7b53704-999d-4721-b1a3-04ec60c87238.

+Tyberghein L, Verbruggen H, Pauly K, Troupin C, Mineur F, De Clerck O (2012) Bio-ORACLE: A global environmental dataset for marine species distribution modelling.
+Global Ecology and Biogeography, 21, 272–281.

+Map data copyrighted OpenStreetMap contributors and available from https://www.openstreetmap.org.